CINPLA/pyopenephys/README.md

 Experiments store some useful information:
 - `experiment.datetime` contains the starting date and time of the experiment creation
-- `experiment.sig_chain` is a dictionary containing the processors and nodeIds in the signal chain
+- `experiment.sig_chain` is a dictionary containing the processors and nodes in the signal chain
-- `experiment.settings` is a dictionary woth the parsed setting.xml file
+- `experiment.settings` is a dictionary with the parsed setting.xml file
 - `experiment.acquisition_system` contains the system used to input continuous data (e.g. 'Rhythm FPGA')

 Recordings contain the actual data: